Richard Sherman Sure Seems Convinced NBA Rigged Game 6 In Cavs’ Favor

 First of all, there’s no way of knowing whether the NBA is nefariously influencing the outcomes of games.
 And suggesting it is, without evidence (which we’ll probably never get), really is irresponsible.

-There certainly were some weird calls against the Celtics on Friday, as there have been for road teams throughout this series.
+However, there certainly were some weird calls against the Celtics on Friday, as there have been for road teams throughout this series.
 Whether you want to blame it on James’ flopping or the refs’ inabilities to make accurate calls is up to you, though.

 Still, the Cavs actually had more fouls (19) than the Celtics (18) — so there’s that.